 Downhill Strand & Mussenden Temple

 There are so many more places I’ve yet to see and explore around the six counties in Norn Iron (see the slang section for the definition of this phrase).
-I’m very blessed to not only be able to live in a country as beautiful as Spain but to also have access to quite possibly the greenest country I’ve ever seen?
-It feels like I won the lottery and I remind myself how lucky I am especially on my bad days.
+I’m very blessed to not only be able to live in a country as beautiful as Spain but to also have access to quite possibly the greenest country I’ve ever seen.
+It feels like I won the lottery and I remind myself how lucky I am especially on bad or frustrating days.

 Articles and Resources on Northern Ireland Travel

-(Although, the point of my post is for you to be inspired to spend a lot more time than a single day.)
+(Although, the point of my post is for you to be inspired to spend a lot more time than just a single day there.)